osu-eesc/cms-docs/user-guide/docs/adding-editing.md

   - **Type**: This field is for organizational purposes and will not affect how the program resource displays to visitors to the site.
 If none fit, select “Other.”
   - **Category**: To organize program resources, you can configure categories for them (see below).
   - **This resource is for active program volunteers**: This is for internal informational purposes only.
 In the future, it could be used to pull information into a volunteer management solution Extension may adopt.
   - **Thumbnail**: an image for the resource that displays in the teaser.
-If empty and the resource type is “document,” it will use an image of the first page of the document.
+If empty and the resource is a PDF document, it will use an image of the first page of the document.

 > **Quick Tip**: If you will need to replace a program resource document with a new version in the future, consider taking advantage of the file versioning functionality available in Box.
 See: [File Management](content-requirements.md#file-management) for more information.